testuserongithubxd/STEALTHAPI/README.md

 ## Input System

-All input functions **only respond when FiveM is the active foreground window**.
+All input functions **only respond when the application is the active foreground window**.
 They will not fire when alt-tabbed or in another application.

 **Important:** Input functions must be called inside a `Citizen.CreateThread` loop with `Wait(0)`.